InterIntSys/InterIntSys.github.io/content/authors/konstantin-lackner/_index.md

   - Researchers
 ---

-Konstantin Lackner is a researcher in AI at the Paris Lodron University Salzburg.
-His research interests include AI systems, the impact of AI on society, and the prototyping and design of applications and games.
+Konstantin Lackner is a researcher in artificial intelligence (that genuinely hates this term) at the Paris Lodron University of Salzburg.
+His research interests encompass the societal impact of AI as well as popular algorithmic systems, particularly in social media, and the potential detection of AI-generated content.
+In his doctoral studies, he’s set out to deconstruct the numerous misconceptions surrounding artificial intelligence (and especially "explainable AI"), chart a course for its future use and perception, and educate the public on the underlying principles of these systems.

+During his Master’s studies, he contributed to two research projects investigating the impact of systems like ChatGPT on higher education, which he subsequently summarised in his thesis.

+As a side project, he enjoys designing and playing games.